 Make Music Day takes place in 125 countries across the globe.
-Each of these countries has its own unique folk music tradition which we want to share and celebrate on Make Music Day.
+Each of these countries has its own unique folk music tradition which we wanted to share and celebrate on Make Music Day.

 If you are a musician or group and up for this global challenge, sign up by 23 May and follow the two steps below.